On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: EXPERIMENTAL RESULTS

 \subsection{How important is tactile feedback for obtaining performant match lighting policies?}

-\textbf{Fixed Grasp Pose.} In the fixed grasp pose scenario (cf. Fig.~\ref{fig:initializations}, left), the vision+touch policies outperform the vision-only policies, achieving a mean success rate of 87\% compared to 33\%, with both having a standard deviation of 12\%.
-Apart from the differences in success rate, Fig.~\ref{fig:task_success_rate} reveals that the rollouts of the vision+touch (also referred to as visuotactile) policies better match the demonstration data.
-The visuotactile policy evaluations better align in terms of the timing of accelerating along the striker paper, which corresponds to the end-effectors y-axis.
-This finding hints that vision-only policies struggle to precisely detect the point in time of making contact since this indicates that the acceleration phase along the striker paper should follow.

-\textbf{Variable Grasp Pose.} We repeat the procedure for the variable grasping poses (cf. Fig.~\ref{fig:initializations}, middle \& right), yet considering a wider class of observation encoders.
-In particular, we train policies with the pre-trained encoders and either freeze or optimize them during policy training.
-We also investigate training the observation encoders from scratch.
-As presented in Fig.~\ref{fig:success_rates}, in this new, more complicated scenario, there remains a significant difference between the vision-only and vision+touch policies in terms of success rate.
-Importantly, the superior performance of the visuotactile policies holds across the observation encoding strategies, and adding the tactile observations improves the task success rates by at least 50\%.
+This experiment compares the performance of vision-only, touch-only, and visuotactile policies under the standard training procedure across different observation encoder configurations.
+We train policies with the pre-trained observation encoders (cf.~Fig.~\ref{fig:inference_illustration} \& Sec.
+III-B) and either freeze ("pretrained (frozen)") or optimize them ("pretrained + refine").
+We also investigate training the observation encoders from scratch ("from scratch").
+As presented in Fig.~\ref{fig:success_rates}, we observe a significant difference between the vision-only and vision+touch policies in terms of success rate across all observation encoding strategies.
 While the best visuotactile policies achieve an average success rate of 80\%, the best performing vision-only policies only reach success rates of up to 20\%.
-The visuotactile policies also reliably outperform the touch-only baseline, demonstrating that only the combination of visual perception from the RGB wrist-camera images and tactile perception leads to robust policy performance.
-Given the variability of the task and the selected observation modalities, visual input is essential for reliably guiding the match tip toward the striker paper—especially since the policy operates solely on local end-effector velocities without access to the global end-effector poses.
-However, it is the integration of vision and touch that enables high success rates, as tactile perception is critical for minimizing contact-related failures and significantly improving performance.
+These findings highlight the effectiveness of incorporating the tactile observations into the vision-only policies, and that visual information alone is insufficient for solving the task reliably.
+Moreover, we also find that the visuotactile policies reliably outperform a touch-only baseline.
+These improvements are statistically significant (two-sided Fisher’s exact test, $p < 0.01$), with odds ratios ($OR$) of 16.0 against vision-only and 9.3 against touch-only baselines, confirming the performance benefits of the vision+touch policies.
+We employed Fisher’s Exact Test given the binary success metrics and the sample size ($N=30$ per group).
+While all policies were evaluated under the same controlled task distributions and hardware, the test accounts for the inherent stochasticity in grasping poses, striker paper placement, and physical wear across individual trials.